Anze County: Administrative divisions

 The county is divided into 4 towns and 3 townships.
 The county government is seated in Fucheng.

-The county's 4 towns are Fucheng, Hechuan, Tangcheng, and Jishi.
+The county's 4 towns are Fucheng, Hechuan, Tangcheng, and Jishi Town|Jishi.

 The county's 3 townships are Mabi Township, Ducun Township, and Liangma Township.

 Economy

 Anze County has a number of natural resources, particularly coal.
 1,944 square kilometers of land within the county has been identified as having significant coal reserves, totaling an estimated 24 billion tons of coal.
 Iron ore deposits within the county total an area of approximately 1.4 square kilometers, containing an estimated 1 million tons of ore.
 Significant reserves of calcite, porcelain clay, and methane have also been discovered within Anze County.

 Transport

 National Highway 309 and Shanxi Provincial Road 326 both run through the county.